-Snow, winds slow after tangling traffic, threatening parade
+Thanksgiving brings brief respite from worst of snow, winds

 In Ohio, crews had restored power to about 90 percent of those affected by Wednesday power outages caused by high winds.
 At peak, 42,000 customers in central Ohio and 39,000 in northeast Ohio were without electricity.

+Volmer said Thursday’s weather respite had given the airport time to clear most runways and roadways, but crews were bracing for more snowfall by evening.

+In Chicago, which experienced delays headed into Thanksgiving Day, the Chicago Department of Aviation said things were pretty much back to normal.

-Associated Press writers Martha Mendoza in San Jose, California, and Don Babwin in Chicago contributed to this report.
+Associated Press writers Martha Mendoza in Frazier Park, California, Don Babwin in Chicago and Kathy McCormack in Concord, New Hampshire, contributed to this report.